Raja Rani Badsha

-Raja Rani Badsha (রাজা রানী বাদশা) is a 1998 Bengali film directed by Haranath Chakraborty and produced under the banner of Lakshmi Chitram.The film has been music composed by Babul Bose.
+Raja Rani Badsha (রাজা রানী বাদশা) is a 1998 Indo-Bangladesh joint production Bengali film directed by Haranath Chakraborty and produced under the banner of Lakshmi Chitram.The film's music was composed by Babul Bose.

 Plot

 Rani, a little girl, escapes her evil uncle when he tries to kill her family.
 Later, she meets Joy and Sundari who help her avenge her parents' death but she is shocked when she sees her lookalike.